- Introduction to Tiger Leaping Gorge

 Helpful things to know:

-- The gorge is a loop.
+- The Tiger Leaping Gorge Hike is a loop.
 You will hike to the end and then take a bus back, passing where you started.

 - It is a little strenuous with hiking uphill at the beginning, but only until Teahorse guesthouse (around halfway), after which it is fairly mellow.